Playing a game with basic research

 How can people get their hands on their own GSA Model Organism Phylo deck?

 Thanks to Phil Hieter securing sponsorship from the Canadian Institute for Advanced Research, the Canadian Institutes of Health Research, the Canadian Society for Molecular Biosciences, the Michael Smith Laboratories at UBC, and the Rare Diseases: Models and Mechanisms Network, each attendee at The Allied Genetics Conference will receive a “Phylo GSA Starter Deck”—this is the full GSA Model Organism Phylo Deck as well as some blank cards allowing the addition of new organisms, projects, and methods.

-For those not attending TAGC, the GSA Model Organisms Deck will also be available online at the Phylo website [editor’s note: a link will be posted once the final deck is officially released]; people can download the cards and print them for free to make their own decks, or professionally printed decks will be available for (revenue-neutral) purchase.
+For those not attending TAGC, the GSA Model Organisms Deck will also be available online at the Phylo website; people can download the cards and print them for free to make their own decks, or professionally printed decks will be available for (revenue-neutral) purchase.

 Hackathon attendees will also get an account on the Phylo website, which will allow them to create DIY cards directly on the site!

 Thanks to Dave Ng for spearheading this project and for taking the time to answer our questions.
 Also, thanks to the students who developed the original concept (Signey Ang, Genevieve Leduc-Robert, Lu Li, and Sam MacKinnon), and all those who have playtested the game.

 - Want to play with the GSA deck and collaborate on new cards, lesson plans, or game mechanics?
 Email Anne Marie Mahoney and ask to register for the Educator Flexpass, which will give you access to the TAGC Education Pre-Conference.
 The “Collaborative Hackathon” sessions will be held on Wednesday, July 13, from 9 am – 12 pm and again from 1 pm – 4 pm.